microbus-io/fabric/README.md

-# Microbus.io fabric : Milestone 1
+# Microbus.io fabric : Milestone 2

 ## Introduction

 `Microbus` is a framework for the development, deployment and operation of microservices in Go.
 Its most notable characteristic is that it leverages NATS, a messaging bus, for communications among microservices.

 `fabric` is the main project that provides the core capabilities that all `Microbus` microservices require.
 Every milestone of this project will be released separately in order to demonstrate the thinking process behind the building of this framework.
-This is the first milestone.
+This is the second milestone.

 ## Documentation